Residency Program in Small Animal Clinical Nutrition

 The Veterinary Medical Teaching Hospital has the physical facilities and clinical case load to support a nutrition residency program.
 Two faculty members, both ACVN Diplomates, have direct supervision over this residency program.

 - Candidates for residency training in small animal clinical nutrition must have a DVM or equivalent degree from an accredited college of veterinary medicine.

-- One year of general clinical experience (e.g., internship, residency, or practice).
+- At least one year of general clinical experience (e.g., internship, residency, or practice).

 Preference will be given to candidates indicating intent to pursue board certification in veterinary nutrition by the American College of Veterinary Nutrition.

 The residency shall be for two years, with the second year based on merit (written evaluation) and desire of the candidate.
 A certificate of completion will be awarded only to those candidates successfully completing the two year program.

 The resident will spend approximately 70% of the time in the medical practice of the Veterinary Medical Teaching Hospital with an emphasis on clinical nutrition.
 Time will be spent receiving cases in the Nutrition Clinic and providing nutrition consultations to other services in the Veterinary Medical Teaching Hospital, as well as to referring veterinarians from around the world.

 The resident will spend approximately 30% of their time in other activities, including course work if needed, research, self-study, and participation in rounds and seminars, both in the Veterinary School and the Graduate Group of Nutritional Biology at the University of California, Davis.
 Presentation at the annual Veterinary Medical Teaching Hospital House Officer Day Seminar is mandatory.

 24 days/year of vacation will be allowed, subject to approval of the Service Chief.